Counseling in SchoolsBack to Course Guide

 - Understanding the roles and responsibilities of the school counselor along with other professionals in the school with regard to the guidance and counseling program.

-- Demonstrating knowledge of the components of a developmental guidance and counseling program, procedures for implementing, evaluating, and modifying the developmental guidance and counseling program as necessary to meet the needs of all students.
+- Demonstrating knowledge of the components of a developmental guidance and counseling program, and procedures for implementing, evaluating, and modifying the developmental guidance and counseling program as necessary to meet the needs of all students.

 - Demonstrating how to assess the needs of students in a school and plan a proactive program that reflects student needs.